There are so many versions of the Bible that it can be very confusing for newcomers as to which bible version to own.

 - The Message (2002)

 They are a bit like a commentary and can help a new Christian get started in understanding the Bible.
 These have a single author.
-Note that to make them more readable, words have been added/removed and some passages have slight changes in meaning and they should be read with this in mind.
+Note that to make them more readable, words have been added/removed for readability purposes and may have slight changes in meaning compared to traditional translations and they should be read with this in mind.

 The ISV (International Standard Version) is a recent version which has endeavored to take account of the contribution of the Dead Sea scrolls found in the Qumran desert in the 1940’s and has a more Hebraic/Jewish approach to the translation effort.
 It is an excellent version but is rarely used in churches at the moment and so might be a good second version.

 Some people prefer the KJV – King James Version (1611), however, the language is outdated.
 It has been improved upon with the NKJV.

 The Amplified Bible has been around for some time and can be used to assist in understanding scripture but is not suitable for daily reading as it does not flow nicely.
 It is more like a commentary.

 If you are a new Christian then a “Study Bible” is a good option to help your understanding.
 Examples are:

 - NIV Study Bible

 - Life Application Study Bible available in NIV, NLT and NASB versions